A movement to empower Malaysian children to eat right, play right and live right by leveraging on their love of football.

-This innovative programme seeks to address malnutrition by improving children’s understanding of healthy eating practices through grassroots football.
-We want to empower Malaysian children to eat right, play right and live right.
+Eat Right to Play Right (ERTPR) is the flagship programme of One Goal Malaysia.
+This innovative programme seeks to address malnutrition by improving children’s understanding of healthy eating practices through sports.

 Here’s what a community coach has to say about Eat Right to Play Right: